 Prior to 1999, Mr. Hoefner was consistently recruited and selected to lead complex large-scale change initiatives at PECO Energy/Exelon, Philadelphia, PA.
 Mr. Hoefner led multiple strategies that brought high-profile plants into regulatory compliance.
-As a goal-driven leader he has had a track record of bottom-line results achieved through system and process improvements.
-He has slashed annual expenses by $42 million while attaining world-class performance.
+As a goal-driven leader, he had a track record of bottom-line results achieved through system and process improvements.
+He slashed annual expenses by $42 million while attaining world-class performance.
 As an adept strategist, Mr. Hoefner resolved complex problems by leveraging combined business and technology acumen.
-He has decreased organizational complexity, restructured, merged, and outsourced internal business units.
-He has evaluated emerging technologies, managed product selection, and spearheaded the integration of technology.
-As a Strategy Manager he led 200-member implementation team, which executed a $32 million in IT improvement and quality strategies.
-He has designed, deployed, and supported portfolio of 34 major systems in 24/7 operating environment, oversaw data administration, telecommunications, security, and disaster recovery functions, and created strategic plan encompassing capacity planning, infrastructure analysis, data storage projections, and client support.
+He decreased organizational complexity, restructured, merged, and outsourced internal business units.
+He evaluated emerging technologies, managed product selection, and spearheaded the integration of technology.
+As a Strategy Manager, he led 200-member implementation team, which executed a $32 million in IT improvement and quality strategies.
+He designed, deployed, and supported a portfolio of 34 major systems in a 24/7 operating environment, oversaw data administration, telecommunications, security, and disaster recovery functions, and created strategic plan encompassing capacity planning, infrastructure analysis, data storage projections, and client support.

 Mr. Hoefner received his MBA and BSME (emphasis on MIT-based systems engineering concept) from Widener University.

 Carol G. Huff, MBA

 Founder and President, Real Estate Investment Strategies, Inc.